pafnow/sage100c-lock-rebuild/README.md

 Rebuilding the lock system of Sage 100cloud to get rid of cbsqlxp.dll

 ### Installation
-Just execute all the sql files in the root of this repository to create needed table and overwrite related stored procedures and functions.
+Just execute all the sql files in the root of this repository on your Sage database to create needed table and overwrite related stored procedures and functions.

 ### Usage
 Please refer to the Sage documentation for details on its usage.